 How to Connect Your Amazon Fire TV Stick to WiFi Without the Remote

 The Amazon Fire TV stick is an extremely handy and highly portable device for getting streaming content on any television.
 Once you own one, the only other thing you need is a wireless internet connection and a television with an HDMI port.
-This convenience and portability has led to a lot of people who travel a lot—be it for work or leisure—to take their Fire Stick on the road with them.
+This convenience and portability have led to a lot of people who travel a lot, be it for work or leisure, to take their Fire Stick on the road with them.

-With its small size and easy setup, bringing the Fire Stick along means you only need to input the Wi-Fi password of your hotel or Airbnb to gain access to the device; once you’re connected to the web, you’re already logged into your Netflix account, or the accounts of any other streaming service you use.
-Unfortunately, disaster can strike, and if you forgot to bring the remote control with you it might seem like you’re out of luck.
-Well don’t worry—we’re here to help.
+With its small size and easy setup, bringing the Fire Stick along means you only need to input the Wi-Fi password of your hotel or Airbnb to gain access to the device.
+Once you’re connected to the web, you’re already logged into your Netflix account or the accounts of any other streaming service you use.
+Unfortunately, disaster can strike, and if you forgot to bring the remote control with you, it might seem like you’re out of luck.
+Well, don’t worry; we have a solution.

 Not only is it possible to connect your Fire Stick to the internet if you forgot to bring a remote, but you can continue to use your Fire Stick without a remote once you have it connected.
 Let’s take a look at how.

 Use an HDMI-CEC Remote to Connect to Your Firestick